msimerson/log-ship-elastic-postfix/README.md

 2. Elasticsearch
     * using the bulk API

-When saving to ES fails, retry, and don't advance the file bookmark until a retry succeeds.
+When saving to ES fails, retry, and only advance the file bookmark after a retry succeeds.
 By checking for the existence of documents matches *first*, we avoid duplicates in the case of "300 of your 1024 batch were saved" issues.

 ## Results